 Perhaps you need some words doing, or perhaps you want to get to know me.

 Either way, I’m Bret Allen and I’m a writer.
-I’m a trained and experienced copywriter and editor and I specialise in creative fiction writing.
+I’m a trained and experienced copywriter and editor and I specialise in creative writing for games.
 This site is my blog, my portfolio and my creative space.

 To contact me, send email to bret[at]bretallen[dot]info, or use the form below, or the social media icons at the top.

 Obviously, I do words.
 I’ve been a journalism student, a self-employed copywriter and a game writer – most recently with Microsoft’s Rare studio and People Can Fly.

 My favourite genres are fantasy, sci-fi and supernatural.
 There’s something fascinating about the comparisons drawn between real life and the fantastic; in a contrary fashion, they can be more profound than those drawn by real-life stories.